-It starts at the entrance that is in the far corner of the playing fields, on the other side of the lake from Astley Hall and joins from the path from Millwood Glade (at the bottom of Millfield Road) in one direction and Hall Gate car park in the other.
+The path starts at the entrance that is in the north west corner of the playing fields, on the other side of the lake from Astley Hall and joins the path from Millwood Glade (at the bottom of Millfield Road) in one direction and Hall Gate car park in the other.

 This reinstatement of an old path has been brought about by Friends of Astley Park with the help of Chorley Council, funded by a grant from Lancashire Environmental Fund and the Council.
-Some credit must go to Maurice (assisted by Steve) who obtained the initial monies for the survey and then over a period several months filled in dozens of pages of information about the project, to obtain the grant.
+Some credit must go to Maurice Houghton, Friends Vice Chair, (assisted by Steve Rhodes, Chair) who obtained the initial monies for the survey and then over a period several months filled in dozens of pages of information about the project, to obtain the grant.

-It was completed just as the Prime Minister announced the lockdown but is already proving popular for walking and daily exercise and provides all-weather access to what was a relatively under used area.
+The path was completed just as the Prime Minister announced the lockdown in March 2020 and is already proving popular for walking and daily exercise and provides all-weather access to what was a relatively under used area.

 In 2022 it was decided to further improve access around the northern edge of the Park by creating paths that would provide a step-free alternative route for users of The Astley Trail.
 The additional paths comprise a short ‘by-pass’ of the steps through Dog Trap Wood and a link from near the south western corner of St Laurence’s school playing field to the pavilion next to Pet’s Corner.
 Also, at the Millfield Glade Park entrance an existing path to Elmwood was improved with a stoned surface.

 Once again Maurice was instrumental in achieving the grant assistance from the Lancashire Environmental Fund needed to pay for the project.
 As previously the path making work was done by a contractor but again as before Friends’ volunteers installed the additional waymarking posts.